puppetlabs/iac/_lifeofinternatpuppet/post_22.md

 I used the wrong SHA in the JIRA ticket when doing the puppetlabs-firewall module release.
 I was informed of my mistake and the correct SHA was added in the ticket by the team.

 - I decided to work on the puppetlabs-inifile module release but that didn't took place as the module didn't had any new features or bug fixes after its last release.
-I picked a different module [puppetlabs-mysql](https://github.com/puppetlabs/puppetlabs-mysql) and started to prepare for its release.
-I added a feature label to this [PR](https://github.com/puppetlabs/puppetlabs-mysql/pull/1360) before doing the release for the puppetlabs-mysql module.
+I picked a different module [puppetlabs-mysql](https://github.com/puppetlabs/puppetlabs-mysql) and started to prepare for its release I added a feature label to this [PR](https://github.com/puppetlabs/puppetlabs-mysql/pull/1360) before doing the release for the puppetlabs-mysql module.

 - I also learnt how to decide when the module is ready for its next release.
 Thanks for the information Paula!